Coach USA

-Coach USA, LLC is a holding company for various American transportation service providers providing scheduled intercity bus service, local and commuter bus transit, city sightseeing, tour, yellow school bus, and charter bus service across the United States and Canada.
-It is owned by the Renco Group.
+Coach USA, LLC is a holding company for several operators of intercity bus service, local and commuter bus transit, sightseeing buses, school buses, and charter bus services in the United States and Canada.
+It is owned by Renco Group.

+Coach USA's operations consist primarily of scheduled services in the New York metropolitan area and the Chicago metropolitan area, with charter operations near Pittsburgh and scheduled operations in the Southern Tier of New York and southern Wisconsin as well as Toronto and Montreal.

 History

 20th century

-Coach USA traces its history back to 1922 as Lackawanna Bus and later Consolidated Bus Lines, a small outfit operating local service in Bergen County, New Jersey, and later along the Jersey Shore and throughout the New York metropolitan area founded by Jim and Denis Gallagher.
-Community Coach, today the headquarters of Coach USA, began operations in 1958 under Denis's brother, John.
-The latter took over the operations of Consolidated Bus Lines, using the operating authority of another company that the Gallagher family had purchased in Paramus, New Jersey, three years prior; through other acquisitions by the Gallagher family, six of these companies would become subsidiaries of Coach USA at its inception in 1995, when Frank Gallagher sold the firms to Notre Capital Ventures of Houston, Texas.
+Coach USA traces its history back to 1922 as Lackawanna Bus, which provided bus service in Bergen County, New Jersey, and later along the Jersey Shore and other places in the New York metropolitan area.
+It was founded by Jim and Denis Gallagher.

+Community Coach began operations in 1958 under Denis's brother, John.
+It took over the operations of Consolidated Bus Lines, using the operating authority of another company that the Gallagher family had purchased in Paramus, New Jersey, three years prior.

-At its inception, Coach USA consisted of six companies: Suburban Trails, Community Coach, Leisure Line, and Adventure Trails in New Jersey, Grosvenor Bus (Gray Line of San Francisco) and Arrow Stage Line in Arizona (not to be confused with unaffiliated Arrow Stage Lines).
-Listing on the NASDAQ in 1996 under ticker TOUR, and later switching to the New York Stock Exchange under stock ticker CUI, Coach USA, under the leadership of Richard Kristinik, would expand quickly, acquiring Progressive Transportation Services Inc. a contractor of municipal transit systems in Upstate New York.
-Coach USA acquired additional companies throughout the United States in the next three years to expand to over 5,000 buses and many more taxicabs, as its acquisitions also included yellow cab firms throughout the United States.
-During this time, the Gallagher family would start another company, Student Transportation of America, based in the area of its Coast Cities operation.
+Coach USA acquired and owned 6 companies: Suburban Trails, Community Coach, Leisure Line, and Adventure Trails in New Jersey, Grosvenor Bus (Gray Line of San Francisco) and Arrow Stage Line in Arizona (not to be confused with unaffiliated Arrow Stage Lines).

+In 1995, Frank Gallagher sold the firms to Notre Capital Ventures II, L.P., which recapitalized the company.
+At that time, the company was valued at $88.4 million and had 760 buses.

+In March 1996, Richard Kristinik (1939-2017), formerly a partner at Arthur Andersen, was named chairman and CEO of the company.

+In May 1996, the company became a public company via an initial public offering, selling 3,600,000 shares at $14 each.

+By late 1998, Coach USA had completed more than 70 acquisitions since its IPO.

+During this time, the Gallagher family started another company, Student Transportation of America, based in the area of its Coast Cities operation.

+In November 1998, Kristinik retired, and was succeeded by Larry King.

+By 1999, Coach USA had about 9,000 buses operating in 35 states, Canada, and Mexico.

-In 1998, Kristinik retired, and Larry King succeeded him.
-Stagecoach Group would purchase Coach USA in mid-1999 for $1.88 billion.
+Stagecoach Group purchased Coach USA in mid-1999 for $1.88 billion.
+Stagecoach also took on $630 million in debt held by Coach USA.
+Frank Gallagher became CEO of Coach USA.

+In 2000, the company announced a partnership with Six Flags Theme Parks whereby Coach USA offered special rates to customers of the amusement parks.